GenXProject/GenX.jl/docs/src/how_to_run_genx.md

 Note that if you have not already installed the required Julia packages, you are using a version of JuMP other than v0.21.4, or you do not have a valid Gurobi license on your host machine, you will receive an error message and Run.jl will not run to completion.

-## When using commercial solvers, Gurobi and CPLEX, and the non-commercial solver SCIP
+## When using commercial solvers, Gurobi and CPLEX
-If you want to use either of Gurobi, CPLEX, or, SCIP solvers, instead or Clp or Cbc do the following:
+If you want to use either of Gurobi or CPLEX solvers, instead or Clp or Cbc do the following:
-1. Open the `Guide_to_Project.toml` file within the `GenX` folder
+1. Make sure you have a valid license and the actual solvers for either of Gurobi or CPLEX installed on your machine
-2. If you want to have only Gurobi or SCIP (but, not CPLEX) solver, use the `[deps]` and the `[compat]` from underneath the header: `[deps]/UUIDs to be used when not using CPLEX` and the header `[compat]/version numbers to be used when not using CPLEX` respectively.
-If one the other hand, if you want to use CPLEX (along with Gurobi or SCIP; you can delete the relevant lines of Gurobi, in case you don't want to use it) then use the `[deps]` and the `[compat]` from underneath the header: `[deps]/UUIDs to be used when using CPLEX` and the header `[compat]/version numbers to be used when using CPLEX` respectively, from the `Guide_to_Project.toml` file.
-Copy the corresponding lines and paste them in the `Project.toml` file.
-Alternatively, you can also copy only the `[deps]` and `[compat]` for just the commercial solvers and paste those at respective places in the `Project.toml` file.
+2. In the `julenv.jl` file, uncomment the respective lines pertaining to the particular version of Gurobi and/or CPLEX Julia interface you want to run.
-3. Uncomment the relevent `using Gurobi` and/or `using CPLEX` and/or `using SCIP` at the beginning of the `GenX.jl` file
+3. At the beginning of the `GenX.jl` file, uncomment `using Gurobi` and/or `using CPLEX`.
 4. Set the appropriate solver in the `genx_settings.yml` file
-5. Make sure you have a valid license and the actual solvers for either of Gurobi or CPLEX installed on your machine.
-If you are working in a Windows environment, please make sure you have downloaded and installed SCIP as well.
+5. At the current stage of GenX development, we recommend the users to follow Method 2 for running GenX with Gurobi or CPLEX.
+Please refer to the steps of Method 2.

 ## Running Modeling to Generate Alternatives with GenX